 When booking a restaurant table check sites such as Tablepouncer offer usually 50% off the regular price on bookings made last minute.
 Always google if a restaurant of your choice offers any deals and discounts on their website as they sometimes do 🙂 alternatively check an app called Vouchercloud to see if there are any vouchers for places you want to visit.

 Visiting many popular sightseeing spots in London can cost an arm and a leg but not if you get an app called 241 Passport as it offer many 2 for 1 entries to sightseeing places, restaurants and beauty salons.
-The apps allows you to enjoy some of the below:
+The apps allow you to enjoy some of the below:

 – 2-for-1 on Main Courses at popular restaurants including Busaba Eathai, Banana Tree, Belgo, Brasserie Blanc, Smith & Wollensky and La Tasca